 This section of existing roadway, currently known as Parkway, is one of the original connections from Town Center Loop adjacent to the theater and apartments.
-The recommended PARK PLACE AT future design for this section of TOWN CENTER PARK Park Place includes two travel lanes, buffered bike lanes, and wide sidewalks (see Appendix D for the recommended cross section).
-Buffered one-way bike lanes are recommended in this section of roadway to provide connections to existing bicycle lanes north of Town Center mixed-use buildi with active grou Loop. floor uses (3 to 4 stories Estimated Cost: \$4.4 million IN.3 Park Place Redesign (Town Center Park to Courtside Drive, Framework Project) This section of Park Place ↓↑040 becomes an extension of Town Center Park.
-Constructed as a oposed conditions: closed for festival curbless street (see Figure 5.3 for the recommended cross two travel lanes, on street parking, and a protected two-way cycle track, providing an important multimodal connection between the I-5 bike/pedestrian bridge, Promenade, and the two-way cycle track proposed on the north side of Courtside Drive to Memorial Park (see IN.5 for a project description).
+The recommended future design for this section of Park Place includes two travel lanes, buffered bike lanes, and wide sidewalks (see Appendix D for the recommended cross section).
+Buffered one-way bike lanes are recommended in this section of roadway to provide connections to existing bicycle lanes north of Town Center Loop.

+IN.3 Park Place Redesign (Town Center Park to Courtside Drive, Framework Project)

+This section of Park Place becomes an extension of Town Center Park.
+Constructed as a curbless street (see Figure 5.3 for the recommended cross section) that can be closed during events in Town Center Park, a farmers market, or other civic use.
+This section of roadway is a critical transition between the northern and southern portions of the main street and a core component of the Town Center vision.
+This section of Park Place includes